2007 Hitman case: Court hearings after sentence

 On 11 August 2008, Lindström was in court reading the love letter she wrote to Steven in February 2007, some months before her own arrest.

 In June 2009, Lindström started to testify against Spaliviero in a Sydney courtroom.
 A video of Lindströms 2007 arrest in Sydney was also released to the media.
 However, in July 2009 Steven Spaliviero and two suspected accomplices were found not guilty of conspiracy to murder the witnesses.
-Spaliviero argued that Lindström had acted alone and that he, Spaliviero, only wanted to discredit the witnesses, not murder them.

 Media

 In November, a few months after being released Charlotte Lindström appeared on the Australian 60 Minutes on Channel 9 telling about her time in jail and about how she could do the crime she was sentenced for.

 Channel 9 in Australia aired a documentary on 6 September 2011 concentrating on Charlotte Lindström's murder plot.
 According to the article in The Sydney Morning Herald Charlotte Lindström "no longer has feelings for" Steven Spaliviero.

 Steven Spaliviero published a book in 2017 called Narco X about his criminal past and his relationship with Lindström.